matn7/Google-Platform-Notes/flashcard/Microservices.md

 without duplicating it.

 In a microservices architecture, sharing code or libraries can be a debated topic.
-While there are scenarios where shared code might make sense, it's not always recommended ot considered best practice.
-So do your due dilligence.
+While there are scenarios where shared code might make sense, it's not always recommended or considered best practice.
+So do your due diligence.